CEO Shadow Program

 Tips for remote shadows

-4. Take breaks from your desk when there is a break in the CEO’s schedule.
-Because you’re not working from Mission Control or traveling to other meetings with the CEO, it’s important to take time to move around.
+5. Take breaks from your desk when there is a break in the CEO’s schedule.
+It’s important to take time to move around.

-7. Particularly in a remote CEO Shadow rotation, life is more available to sidetrack you.
+8. Particularly in a remote CEO Shadow rotation, life is more available to sidetrack you.
 It is OK if you need to drop from a meeting to handle tasks at home, from childcare to answering the door, or anything in between.
 GitLab puts family and friends first, work second.
-If feasible, communicate these instances in the #ceo-shadow Slack channel so your co-shadow can assist with ongoing note-taking/tasks.
+If feasible, communicate these instances with your co-shadow, so they can assist with ongoing note-taking/tasks.

-8. Consider taking one or two days off after your rotation.
-Being a CEO shadow can be intense.
+9. Consider taking one or two days off after your rotation.
+Being a CEO Shadow can be intense.
 Be aware of symptoms of burnout.

 What to expect during the program